kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 Running your packaged project as a Databricks job is very different to running it from a notebook.
 In particular, it does not **not** allow you to see the log output of your project as you may be used to seeing it when running Kedro from a command line or notebook.
 Here are some example use cases for running a packaged Kedro project as a Databricks job:

 - **Data engineering pipeline**: the output of your Kedro project is a file or set of files containing cleaned and processed data.
-- **Machine learning with MLflow**: your Kedro project runs an ML model and metrics about your experiments are automatically tracked in MLflow via custom integrations.
+- **Machine learning with MLflow**: your Kedro project runs an ML model and metrics about your experiments are tracked in MLflow.
 - **Automated and scheduled runs**: your Kedro project should be run on Databricks on an [automated schedule](https://docs.databricks.com/workflows/jobs/schedule-jobs.html#add-a-job-schedule).
 - **CI/CD integration**: you have a CI/CD pipeline set up that produces a packaged Kedro project.